-- 21. The Chief Internal Auditor must ensure that: - (1) They identify the overall remit of audit activity - (2) They consult the Council's management and Audit Committee, to inform the annual programme of Internal Audit work. - (3) The agreed programme of works is completed. - (4) There are adequate arrangements in place to carry out monitoring the quality assuring of the provision of Internal Audit. - (5) In consultation with the co-sourced provider, ensure that Internal Audit complies with the PSIAS and Code of Ethics at all times.
+- 20. The Chief Internal Auditor must ensure that: - (1) They identify the overall remit of audit activity - (2) They consult the Council's management and Audit Committee, to inform the annual programme of Internal Audit work. - (3) The agreed programme of works is completed. - (4) There are adequate arrangements in place to carry out monitoring the quality assuring of the provision of Internal Audit. - (5) Internal Audit complies with the PSIAS and Code of Ethics at all times. - (6) They periodically review the Internal Audit Charter for adequacy and effectiveness. - (7) Constructive working relationships are fostered and encouraged between auditors, auditees, managers, and external auditors. - (8) A follow-up process to monitor and ensure that management actions have been effectively implemented and are undertaken promptly. - (9) Where management has accepted a level of risk that may be unacceptable to the Authority, that the matter is discussed with the s151 Officer, Chief Executive and Monitoring Officer as relevant, or escalated to the Audit Committee to resolve.

-- (6) They periodically review the Internal Audit Charter for adequacy and effectiveness. - (7) Constructive working relationships are fostered and encouraged between auditors, auditees, managers, and external auditors. - (8) A follow-up process to monitor and ensure that management actions have been effectively implemented and are undertaken promptly. - (9) Where management has accepted a level of risk that may be unacceptable to the Authority, that the matter is discussed with the s151 Officer, Chief Executive and Monitoring Officer as relevant, or escalated to the Audit Committee to resolve. - (10) They regularly report performance against plan to the Audit Committee and assist with their agenda.
+(10) They regularly report performance against plan to the Audit Committee and assist with their agenda.